Garage Conversion Cost in 2023 | Checkatrade

 Garage door replacement

-How you choose to replace the garage door will affect the cost.
 The cheapest option is to opt for a new garage door with a window, although this won’t offer the insulation or security options of adding a new wall.
-Adding a new wall and window is typically the best option to increase the value of the home and for overall aesthetics.

-Removing load bearing walls
+Removing load-bearing walls

 See the tradespeople we've checked and recommend for your job